eddyerburgh/notes/docs/distributed-systems/caching.md

 The write-back pattern improves write performance and works well for write-heavy workloads {% cite oracle2018caching -l 9 %}.

-The downside to the write-back pattern is that pending updates can be lost in the case of failure {% cite oracle2018caching -l 9 %}.
+One downside of the write-back pattern is that pending updates can be lost in the case of failure {% cite oracle2018caching -l 9 %}.

 ### Pre-warming